By Pablo Martin, Artelnics.

-As we can see in the chart above, the product that is bought the most is whole milk.
+As we can see in the chart above, whole milk is the product that is bought the most.

-Once the model has been tested, we have to export it to CSV so that we can analyze it with Neural Designer.
+Once the model has been tested, we have to export it to CSV to analyze it with Neural Designer.

-For that purpose we are going to convert the data into a binary matrix and use the command "write" we will export it to CSV.
-The next image shows this CSV.
+For that purpose, we convert the data into a binary matrix and use the command "write", we export it to CSV.

-The result is a data set that contains a variable for each product and prints 1 if the product have been purchased or 0 if not.
-This data set is ready to start it analysis with Neural Designer.
+The result is a data set containing a variable for each product.
+The value is 1 if the product has been purchased or 0 if not.
+This data set is ready to start its analysis with Neural Designer.

-When data has already been pre-processed, it is time to add it to Neural Designer in order to make our recommendation system.
-Neural Designer provides an easy way for analyzing and deploying advanced analytics models.
+When data has already been pre-processed, it is time to add it to Neural Designer to make our recommendation system.
+Neural Designer provides an easy way of analyzing and deploying advanced analytics models.
 The next picture shows the data set tab in Neural Designer.

-Now the data is loaded into the software, we can check basic statistics of each of the variables.
-The table below shows the minimums, maximums, means and standard deviations of the top 20 variables in this data set.
+Now that the data is loaded into the software, we can check the basic statistics of each variable.
+The table below shows the minimums, maximums, means, and standard deviations of the top 20 variables in this data set.

-In order to develop our recommendation system, we will use neural networks, the machine learning technique that Neural Designer implements.
+We use neural networks to develop our recommendation system, the machine learning technique that Neural Designer implements.
 The neural network defines the predictive model as a multidimensional function containing adjustable parameters.
-The first step to create our recommendation system is to choose a neural network architecture that represents the classification function.
+The first step to creating our recommendation system is choosing a neural network architecture representing the classification function.

-Because the neuronal network of this problem is very complex, 169 inputs 25 neurons in the hidden layer and 169 outputs, the following image represents what would be a neural network if the study was with the 20 most influence variables.
+Because the neural network of this problem is very complex (169 inputs, 25 hidden neurons, and 169 outputs), the following image represents what would be a neural network if the study was with the 20 most influential variables.

 The next step to carry out is to train the neural network mentioned above.
-For this purpose we apply Quasi-Newton method to obtain a good model that will recommends us the shopping basket more suitable for customer.
-To know the types of algorithms that can be used to train a neural network you can read 5 algorithms to train a neural network.
+For this purpose, we apply the Quasi-Newton method to obtain a good model that will recommend the shopping basket more suitable for the customer.
+To know the types of algorithms that can be used to train a neural network, you can read the article 5 algorithms to train a neural network.

 The following image shows the "Export to R" task in the Neural Designer task manager.

 Now that we have obtained our recommendation system as an R script, we run R studio to check it.
-The next picture shows our script into R studio.
-If you want to download the R script to try it for yourself click here.
+The next picture shows our script in R studio.
+To download the R script to try it yourself, click here.

-Finally we will analyze an example of a shopping cart to check what recommendations our system would make.
+Finally, we analyze an example of a shopping cart to check what recommendations our system would make.

-For instance, we will analyze the shopping basket of a customer that is made up of citrus fruit, frozen meat, newspaper, other vegetables and whole milk.
+For instance, we analyze a shopping basket that is made up of citrus fruit, frozen meat, newspaper, other vegetables, and whole milk.

-It is important to have solutions for each step of the data analysis.
+It is vital to have solutions for each step of the data analysis.
 R is a perfect solution for the treatment and deployment of data.
-In turn Neural Designer allows us to develop complex predictive models with just a few clicks.
+In turn, Neural Designer allows us to develop complex predictive models with just a few clicks.

 Applying a recommendation system will allow us to increase cross-selling and therefore increase our profits.